CSCE 236: Embedded Systems

 lead to a reduction in the class participation grade.
 In addition,

-missing an in-class lab or quiz will result in a zero for that
+missing an in-class lab, exam, or project competition will result in a

-assignment and being absent is not an excuse for not turning in an
+zero for that assignment and being absent is not an excuse for not

 In very rare cases the instructor may make an exception to this policy